 - Define a trading strategy: Specify new trading rules and strategies, with trading rules including an inequality, a trading indicator and a numerical value.
 You can then define your trading strategy by structuring the trading rules into a decision tree.

-- Analyse securities: Data is obtained for each security and filtered through a trading strategy to determine which security to buy, or for each open position, which security to sell.
+- Analyse instruments: Data is obtained for each instrument and filtered through a trading strategy to determine which instrument to buy, or for each open position, which instrument to sell.

 Required to create trading orders are the following:

-1. Get trading information — for every decision, get the security price, symbol, quantity, and so on.
+1. Get trading information — for every decision, get the instrument price, symbol, quantity, and so on.

 2. Create a trading order — for every decision, specify the order type and add the trade information.04